 Note: The services called for in this program are intended to reach a broad audience.
-Strategies for doing so may include utilizing a variety of methods; marketing services in a broad, proactive, accessible, and multilingual manner, including targeting specific areas and needs; providing remote participation opportunities for ease of access for the general public, including persons with disabilities; and, consulting with relevant organizations.
-Translation services and reasonable accommodations for persons with disabilities will be provided in accordance with applicable law and City policy.
+Strategies for doing so may include utilizing a variety of methods; marketing services in a broad, proactive, accessible, and multilingual manner, including targeting specific areas and needs; providing remote participation opportunities for ease of access for the general public, including persons with

 Program H-3.1.3.
 Adopt an ordinance waiving or reducing City building permit fees, or providing other incentives, for housing projects that prepare and implement an affirmative marketing plan designed to attract renters or buyers of diverse demographics, including persons of any race, color, religion, sex, handicap, familial status, or national origin.
+Prioritize incentives based on factors including racial concentrations from U.S. Census Bureau data products, with an emphasis on avoiding the creation of geographically discernable patterns of segregation or racially concentrated areas of poverty.